hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 The example code here uses React's own state features to manage app state.
 That helps to keep this recipe self-contained.
-But in my opinion the best practice is to combine React with a state-management framework, such as [react-redux][].
+But in my opinion the best practice is to keep state in a third-party state-management framework, such as [Redux][].
-For details on using Flow with react-redux, take a look at the next recipe, [Flow & Redux][].
+For details on using Flow with Redux and [react-redux][], take a look at the next recipe, [Flow & Redux][].